Today I’m going to show you how you can use your bullet journal notebook to do a brain dump.

 Personally, I’ve recently noticed I want to switch off my mind more and more often.

-The amount of news, distractions, creative ideas, shopping lists, home projects I have to digest, decide, and plan every single day becomes overwhelming.
+The amount of news, distractions, creative ideas, shopping lists, and home projects I have to digest, decide, and plan every single day becomes overwhelming.

 With this in mind, I want to extend my basic bullet journal pages to these ones with a daily log.